CMU-CREATE-Lab/cattfish.com/README.md

 Run
 ===

-To run the server in development mode, do:
+To run the server in development mode, do any of the following:

     npm start
+    NODE_ENV=dev npm start
+    NODE_ENV=development npm start

 To run the server in test mode, do:

     NODE_ENV=test npm start

+To run the server in production mode, do either of the following:

+    NODE_ENV=prod npm start
+    NODE_ENV=production npm start

 Development
 ===========
 To generate the CSS from the SCSS template, do: